squeaky-godzilla/aws-challenge/readme.md

     - Enable HTTPS by configuring a SSL Cert authority
     - Consider adding another EC2 instance into Public Subnet B (in the separate availability zone (AZ)) for additional availability and add/register the subnet and instance with the LoadBalancer
     - depending on the traffic, consider creating an auto-scaling group to register with the LoadBalancer to accomodate traffic peaks
-    - extending to multiple AZ and auto-scaling for a placeholder content may not be the most effective use of your resources (plain english, can get expensive)

-Please consider what Service Level Objectives do you want to set for the placeholder static content.
+Please consider what Service Level Objectives do you want to set for the placeholder static content, extending to multiple AZ and auto-scaling is not the most effective use of resources.